lucioanneoalex/PortfolioInReact/README.md

 The `ProjectsSection` component defines a `projects` array with the data for each project and that information is passed to each `Card` component as props.

-The `Card.js` component implements the UI for the card using the following components from Chakra UI that have been already imported for you:
+The `Card.js` component implements the UI for the card using the following components from Chakra UI:

 - HStack,
 - VStack,